bensheldon/island94-jekyll/_posts/2022-07-13-what-the-fuck-are-you-talking-about-the-story-of-nodetiles.md

 **NACIS**

 The NACIS (North American Cartographic Information Society) conference was October 17-19, 2012 in Portland, Oregon.
 Alex and Rob and I had gotten an AirBnB and I mostly remember us doing a lot of last-minute implementing.
-Alex built a really nice Postgres Adapter plugin and Rob was reimplementing Cascadenik ("CSS for Maps) somewhere between Javascript and Cairo; there was a deep-dive into blitting.
+Alex built a really nice Postgres Adapter plugin and Rob was reimplementing Cascadenik ("CSS for Maps") somewhere between Javascript and Cairo; there was a deep-dive into blitting.
 We presented at a breakout called "Slippy Maps".

 Afterwards, I remember riding BART back from the airport when we arrived home in San Francisco.
 I was talking with a maybe-a-big-deal person from the map-tech community, and they asked me something pointed like "But how much did **you** _really_ contribute to NodeTiles?"
 I said something like "It was a team effort" and then it got really quiet.
 In hindsight that was probably a job interview.
 And also fuck that, it _was_ a team effort.